 Blackfin tunas while fewer in numbers have been in water from 200 to 450 feet in depth.
 450 is deeper than usual but they have been in that general area and some are of decent size.
 The Kingfish have been inside of 100 feet of water for us while is only a mile off the beach.
 Bonito have been in there too but some have popped up in over 300 feet, deep for them, but that is still within two miles of the beach.
 A few Wahoo in water from 120 to 350 feet which is fairly typical.
 Fishing the Golden Tile Fish dead on the bottom on cut baits in over 700 feet has been erratic and they have been of average size, bigger is certainly better, but average does beat small.

 Tight lines and good fishing.
-Rick, Matt, TKS and JJ
+JJ, Matt, TKS and JJ